 To be successful as a single mom you must have a strong support system.
 Without one this journey can be lonely and tough.
 I think about some of the hardest times I’ve had in my life, I ultimately got through them because I had very supportive people around me.

 I remember when my youngest son was 6 months old, I decided to leave the very toxic relationship with his father and one week later I found out I was pregnant again with twins.
 I was completely distraught.
-I was leaving the father, I wasn’t working, and I already had 2 kids!
+I was leaving his father, I wasn’t working, and I already had 2 kids!
 Honestly, I did not want any more kids with this man.
 I had no clue how I would manage to take care of 2 more children when I was already struggling with the 2 I had.

 I remember telling my sister I was pregnant and talking to her about how broken I was feeling.
 She cried with me, told me how great of a mother I already was and that she would always have my back.
-I then called my then friend and told her.
+I then called my friend and told her.
 She told me about someone she knew who had triplets and was doing great then gave me the rundown on how to make it work financially.
 When I finally found the nerve to tell my mother, she told me she already knew.
 Go figure.
 But she assured me that God had a plan and that he would never put more on me than I could bear.
 She restored my faith in the process.

 As I talked to each of theses people in my life they all helped me in a different way.
 After some good prayer, they were the reason I was able to pick myself up and keep going.
 They were the reason I didn’t give up on myself and finally decided to get over it and get myself together.
 Listen, it is not necessary do this on your own.
 Cultivate a trustworthy group of people to help make your life easier.
 I like to my support system to have people in it that fill specific roles.
 Now if you don’t have all of these people in place that’s okay.